modm-io/modm/src/xpcc/architecture/platform/driver/clock/Readme.md

 ### Clock Sources

-On almost every controller supported by XPCC there are three different clock
+On almost every controller supported by MODM there are three different clock
 sources:

 1. **InternalClock**: the clock the controller runs on at startup